“Chuck and the guys are in the basement.”

 Tess wrote another quick note and passed it over: “I’ll try a deception check to mimic Arslan.
 If it works, make Curt say everything’s okay.”

-Steve got up and motioned Curt back to his room, where he explained he’d have to roleplay Tess’s character for Rei if her deception check succeeded.
-In any case, Arslan was currently out of the picture.
+Steve got up and motioned Curt back to his room, where he explained he’d have to pretend everything was okay if her deception check succeeded.
+He’d have to answer Dirk as Arslan, even though Arslan was really stuck outside and currently out of the picture.
 He noticed that Curt’s face was now ruddier than usual.
 They returned, and sat down.

 Curt folded his arms and frowned at him.
 Steve tossed a die for Tess’s deception check, and nodded at Curt, who huffed, and asked, “What am I supposed to say?”